A healthcare provider examining a patient.

 Finding the healthcare provider who’s right for you

-When you’re looking for the medical practiioner who is going to see you through your pregnancy, there are going to be certain practical concerns that are important to address right away, like whether the hospital they’re affiliated with accepts your insurance, or if they have the qualifications or experience with any specific health concerns you might have.
+When you’re looking for a medical provider to see you through your pregnancy, there are going to be certain practical concerns that are important to address right away, like whether the hospital they’re affiliated with accepts your insurance or if they have the qualifications or experience with any specific health concerns you might have.

 Reputation

 A large portion of the population gets its recommendations for healthcare providers by word of mouth, which is not in itself a bad system, especially if the recommendation comes from someone you trust.
-It’s not your only resource, though, and websites with reviews for different providers can provide even more insight into the kind of care you might get from a certain practitioner
+It’s not your only resource, though, and websites with reviews for different providers can provide even more insight into the kind of care you might get.

 Qualifications